LLNL/H5Z-ZFP/docs/interfaces.rst

         unsigned int maxprec, int minexp);

-These  functions take a dataset creation property list, ``hid_t dcp_lid`` and create  temporary (e.g.  UNregistered)  HDF5 property list entries  to control the  ZFP filter.
+These  functions take a dataset creation property list, ``hid_t dcp_lid`` and create  temporary HDF5 property list entries  to control the  ZFP filter.
 Calling any of these functions removes the effects of any previous call to any one of these functions.
 In addition, calling any one of these functions also has the effect of adding the filter to the pipeline.

-The properties interface  is more type-safe.
-However, there  is no way for the implementation of these properties to reside within the filter plugin itself.
-The properties  interface requires that the caller link with  with the filter *library*, ``libh5zzfp.a``.
+The properties interface  is more type-safe than the generic interface.
+However, there  is no way for the implementation of the properties interface to reside within the filter plugin itself.
+The properties interface requires that the caller link with  with the filter as a *library*, ``libh5zzfp.a``.
 The generic interface does not require this.

-Note that the properties and generic interfaces can be used when the filter is used either as a plugin or as a library.
+Note that either interface can be used whether the filter is used as a plugin or as a library.
 The difference is whether the application calls ``H5Z_zfp_initialize()`` or not.

 ----